 The audit committee is also required to assess the auditor's independence by reviewing all relationships between the company and its auditor.
 It must establish the company's hiring guidelines for employees and former employees of the independent auditor.
 The committee must also discuss the company's annual audited financial statements and quarterly financial statements with management and the independent auditors, the company's earnings press releases, as well as financial information and earnings guidance provided to analysts and rating agencies, and policies with respect to risk assessment and risk management.
 It must also meet separately, periodically, with management, the internal auditors and the independent auditors.

-Each listed company must disclose whether its board of directors has identified an Audit Committee Financial Expert, and if not the reasons why the board has not done so.
-In 2018, our audit committee comprised of three independent non-executive directors.
+- Each listed company must disclose whether its board of directors has identified an Audit Committee Financial Expert, and if not the reasons why the board has not done so. - Each listed company must have an internal audit function.